Momna-bit/read/README.md

 def check_puct_complaint_info(text):
-    """Verifies the required PUCT complaint-filing info is present:
-    P.O.
-Box 13326, Austin, Texas 78711, and the PUCT phone number.""" required_fragments = ["P.O.
+    required_fragments = ["P.O.
 Box 13326", "78711", "936-7120"]
     missing = [f for f in required_fragments if f not in text] if not missing: